Beijing BJ30

-The Beijing BJ20/BJ30 is a compact CUV produced by BAIC Motor since 2015.
+The Beijing BJ20/BJ30 is a compact crossover SUV produced by BAIC Motor since 2015.
 It was first introduced in 2015 as the BAIC BJ20, and later in 2020, it received a major facelift and was renamed to Beijing BJ30.
+The second generation model was introduced in 2024.

 BAIC BJ20 (2015-2020)

-First introduced as the BAIC BJ20 concept car at the 2015 Shanghai Auto Show and previously the Beijing Auto Concept 500 that debuted on the Shanghai Auto Show in April 2013, the BAIC BJ20 production model was launched in August 2016, with the final production version of the Beijing Auto BJ20 debuting on the 2016 Chengdu Auto Show in China.
+First introduced as the BAIC BJ20 concept car at the 2015 Shanghai Auto Show, and previously the Beijing Auto Concept 500 that debuted on the Shanghai Auto Show in April 2013, the BAIC BJ20 production model was launched in August 2016, with the final production version of the Beijing Auto BJ20 debuting on the 2016 Chengdu Auto Show in China.
+The design of both the Concept 500 and the BJ20 were inspired by the Beijing BJ212, a classic Chinese off-road vehicle.